Connect with others who understand.

 Try Natural Sleep Aids

-With their doctor’s approval, some people fight insomnia with products like natural herbs and supplements.
+With their doctor’s approval, some people fight insomnia with natural herbs and supplements.
 Melatonin, for example, is a hormone found naturally in the body — and a common insomnia remedy.
 Melatonin production increases with darkness and decreases with daylight.
 Rising melatonin levels put the body into a state that promotes sleep.
 Taking melatonin as a supplement can boost or add to your body’s melatonin production to get your sleep back on track.

-Some members also swear by medical marijuana for insomnia.
+Some MyLeukemiaTeam members also swear by medical marijuana for insomnia.
 “I am now on medical marijuana,” said one member, “and I have been getting at least four hours of sleep now, compared to two hours maximum before.”

 Another member suggested valerian root.
 “I take three valerian root capsules when I have trouble falling asleep.
 It is a natural supplement,” they said.